karllhughes/learn/_posts/2021-01-28-technical-content.md

 Simply sharing this blog post led to a 12x increase in traffic to it over the course of a month.
 This is why writers should learn to share their content.
 If you want people to read your work, promoting it is essential.

-If you’re looking for a checklist of ways you can promote technical blog posts, [I put mine up on the internet earlier this year](https://draft.dev/learn/promotion).
+If you’re looking for a checklist of ways you can promote technical writing blog posts, [I put mine up on the internet earlier this year](https://draft.dev/learn/promotion).
 Every piece of content is different, but this should give you a good starting point.

 ## Final Thoughts

 Writing great technical content won’t happen overnight.
 If you expect to be good at it from the start, you’re likely to be sorely mistaken, but stick with it.
 Writing is a great way to [increase your influence](https://www.karllhughes.com/posts/engineers-should-write) and get noticed for your work.

 Once you start writing, build a process for capturing and refining your ideas.
-Good technical content is almost always an amalgamation of existing concepts, but the more you compile these ideas, the better you'll get.
+Good technical content writing is almost always an amalgamation of existing concepts, but the more you compile these ideas, the better you’ll get.

 Finally, [](https://draft.dev/write?)tell the world when you write!
 Your knowledge is valuable, and it's very rewarding to have people share and learn from your content.